This Las Vegas residency will be a ‘phone-free experience’

-LAS VEGAS (KLAS) — Garth Brooks is the latest artist to require a smartphone-free space at his Las Vegas residency starting May 18 at Caesars Palace.
+LAS VEGAS, nEV.
+(KLAS) — Garth Brooks is the latest artist to require a smartphone-free space at his Las Vegas residency starting May 18 at Caesars Palace.

 According to the email from ticket broker Ticketmaster, the artist’s “Plus ONE” Las Vegas residency will be a “phone-free experience.”
 Concert attendees will be required to lock their phones in secured ‘Yondr’ cases.
 These cases will be unlocked after the event.